 The aims of the Women in Adventure project are; to find out what inspires women in adventure so that we can share more of it; to identify anything that makes it more difficult for women to get involved in outdoors adventure so that we can work on ways to address it; and to create a network to share inspiration, information, and ideas.

-Our first step was to carry out initial research by conducting a survey on our website.
-The survey was intended to gather the views of a representative sample of women that participate in outdoors adventure.
+Our first step was to carry out initial research by conducting a preliminary survey on our website.
+This first survey was intended to gather the views of a representative sample of women that participate in outdoors adventure.
 This page provides a more detailed look at the responses received and the main themes of our findings.

 Opening on International Women’s Day (8 March 2016), the survey was completed by over 100 women in the first week.
 Within six weeks over 400 women from 24 different countries responded, representing more than 35 different adventure sports and outdoors activities.